 Experience the power of modern quilts firsthand in this exhibit of 60 innovative and inspiring quilts that represent the best modern quilts and quilters of the past decade.
 In this exhibit, you’ll see the work of modern quilters past and present and learn the story of modern quilting from its earliest roots and influences throughout today.

 Hands-on activities will allow visitors of all ages to experience the artistry and process of quilting, and to explore the styles, patterns, and variations between modern and traditional quilts.
-Stay tuned for more information about upcoming programs and workshops related to this exhibition.
+See more information below about related programs and workshops.

 Program support is provided by the Pacific Northwest Quilt and Fiber Arts Museum.
 Additional support is provided by Mary Summerfield & Michael O’Neal, the City of Bellingham, the Whatcom Museum Foundation, and the Whatcom Museum Advocates.